Do you know how to begin a presentation?

 But what could convince a student that an assembly of “random facts” is acceptable at the beginning of a presentation?
 Is it the notion that anything you say at the beginning is okay?

-Let’s go over the beginning, shall we?
+Let’s go over the beginning.
 Together, let’s craft a template beginning that you can always use, no matter what your show is about.
 When you become comfortable with it, you can then modify it to suit the occasion.

 Set the Stage with Your Situation Statement